AnthemVH/IMAD5111A2/README.md

 - Status Display: Shows the current levels of Hunger, Cleanliness, and Happiness using TextView elements.
 - Image Display: An ImageView displays the pet's state (e.g., regular, eating, cleaned, being played with) based on the actions taken.

+## Usage
+- Run the app on an Android device or emulator.
+- Interact with the pet by clicking the Feed, Clean, and Play buttons.
+- Observe how the pet's status changes over time.
+- The app stops updating when the pet's status becomes critical ('Hunger < 0', 'Clean > 100', 'Happy > 100').

 ## Code Explanation
 ### Initialization
 ![IMAD5111A2_Var1](https://github.com/AnthemVH/IMAD5111A2/assets/113454977/1ad2237e-5e40-47a4-8c6d-b1492ae8f09a)